rxmr999/skills-github-pages/index.md

 # 🍻 **Strong Beer Tasting - This Saturday -  11/16 - 2PM** 🍻

-- I have a lot of strong beers, like barrel-aged stouts, barley wines, and quads, that should be consumed.
+- I have a lot of strong beers, like barrel-aged stouts, barley wines, and quads

+- They must be consumed.

 - Beers like this are made to share, so come sit outside and sip some beers.